 The Grand Palace or Phra Borom Maha Ratcha Wang is located at the central Bangkok and where the royal family usually residing.

-I arrived at the entrance around 9 in the morning and buy ticket for 600 baht.. it is actually quite expensive but i guarantee you that it is worth it 🙂 And i’m quite amazed because if you’re local, you will not pay the entrance fee at all.
-Im sure that in the Philippines, even your local or tourist, you’ll still pay the same fee.
+I arrived at the entrance around 9 in the morning and buy the ticket.. it is actually quite expensive but i guarantee you that it is worth it 🙂 And i’m quite amazed because if you’re local, you will not pay the entrance fee at all.
+Im sure that in the Philippines, even if you’re local or tourist, you’ll still pay the fee.
 Haha! 🙂

 The first thing you’ll see when you enter the palace is this……